 104.1 General through 104.9 Approved materials and equipment.
+Deleted.
+See the North Carolina Administrative Code and Policies.

 The code official is hereby authorized and directed to enforce the provisions of this code.
 The code official shall have the authority to render interpretations of this code and to adopt policies and procedures in order to clarify the application of its provisions.
 Such interpretations, policies, and procedures shall be in compliance with the intent and purpose of this code.
 Such policies and procedures shall not have the effect of waiving requirements specifically provided for in this code.